The history of MNIOI in persons. Alexander Sergeevich Pavlov, Director of the Institute from 1967 to 1971.

 And he, as always, served the Motherland with full dedication in this post.
 However, the main business of his life was radiology.
 The name of A.S.
 Pavlov in the scientific world will be associated with the latest methods of using ionizing radiation for the treatment of cancer patients.

 Why exactly is it?
-According to the current director of the P.A.
-Herzen Institute of Medical Research – General Director of the NMIC of Radiology of the Ministry of Health of Russia, Academician of the Russian Academy of Sciences Andrey Kaprin, who personally knew Alexander Sergeevich, his first published work – a PhD thesis – was devoted specifically to the experience of treating gunshot wounds of the chest, which he defended at the Department of Surgery of the VMA.
+According to the current director of the Oncologists of the Hertsen Institute – General Director of the NMIC of Radiology of the Ministry of Health of Russia, Academician of the Russian Academy of Sciences Andrey Kaprin, who personally knew Alexander Sergeevich, his first published work – a PhD thesis – was devoted specifically to the experience of treating gunshot wounds of the chest, which he defended at the Department of Surgery of the VMA.

 -But his own injury still made itself felt and did not allow Alexander Sergeevich to stay in surgery.
 And then he transferred all his talent as an experimenter and organizer to radiology.

 Already in 1949, Pavlov was elected to the position of senior researcher at the Moscow Radiological Institute (MRRI, now the RNCRR of the Ministry of Health of Russia), to which he would return as director in 33 years.

 Under his leadership, A.S.
 Pavlov conducted research on radiation modeling using fields of complex configuration (conformal irradiation), work on the protection of normal tissues during remote radiation therapy, the use of hyperbaric oxygenation and much more.
 The revolution in the creation of new devices for radiation therapy is also connected with his personality.